But Always: Plot

 A decade later, Yongyuan returns to Beijing and encounters Anran, who is now a pre-med student.
-She's now grown up to be played by Chinese actress Gao Yuanyuan (Caught in the Web).
-Yongyuan is now portrayed by Hong Kong action star Nicholas Tse (The Bullet Vanishes).

 Yongyuan gets involved in some shady business to raise money for Anran's post-graduate education.
 When she is ready to leave for Columbia University, he disappears again.

 In Manhattan, Anran gets a new boyfriend.
-He is a petulant painter called Michael (Qin Hao).
+He is a petulant painter called Michael.
 She also works two part-time jobs in addition to her studies.

 Yongyuan, who has gotten rich just so he can search for Anran, finds her through Michael's paintings of her.
 This leads to another sweet, luminously photographed reunion.
 But the couple is torn apart twice more.